jordiprats/iam-pb-check/README.md

-# ec2-pb-check
+# AWS IAM Permission Boundary Checker

-A command-line tool for validating AWS IAM actions against permission boundary patterns.
+A command-line tool for validating AWS IAM actions against permission boundary policies.
 Helps identify which actions in your IAM policies are allowed or blocked by your organization's permission boundaries.

 ## Overview

 This tool provides two main capabilities:

-1. **Single Action Check**: Verify if a specific AWS action matches your permission boundary patterns
+1. **Single Action Check**: Verify if a specific AWS action is allowed by your permission boundary
-2. **Policy Analysis**: Extract all actions from an IAM policy and identify which are allowed vs blocked
+2. **Policy Validation**: Analyze all actions in an IAM policy and identify which are allowed vs blocked

 ## Installation